NuevoFoundation/workshops/content/english/pygame-pong/using-repl-it.md

 import pygame
 ```

-This statement allows us to import all of the animation and object drawing functionality provided by the `pygame` library.
+This statement allows us to import all of the animation and object-drawing functionality provided by the `pygame` library.
 A **library** is a place where related functionality is grouped together for use in the Python language.
 For example, the `pygame` library provides a way to draw a rectangle on screen, which we can use to draw the boundaries, the ball, and the paddles used in Pong game.

 ## Comments

-The gray line that starts with `#` is called a **comment**.
-These are notes in the code that helps to explain what is happening in plain English.
-Comments are ignored by the computer; developers use comments to communicate with eact another especially when several developers are working on the same code.
-Comments also allow someone who is looking at the code to understand what is happening without having to read the code directly.
+The gray line that starts with a `#` is called a **comment**.
+These are notes in the code that help to explain what the code does in normal English.
+Comments are ignored by the computer; developers use comments to communicate with each another, especially when several developers are working on the same code.
+Comments also allow someone who is looking at the code to get a high-level overview of what is happening without having to read all of the code.
-In `main.py` we use comments to indicate where we need you to make changes to the code.
+In `main.py` we use comments throughout to indicate where changes to the code are required.

 {{% /notice %}}